igib-rna-tails/gw3-RACE_analysis/README.md

 Script to analysis of gw-3'RACE data from fastq files.

-_Lidia Lipińska-Zubrycka, Maciej Grochowski, Michał Małecki_
+_Authors: Lidia Lipińska-Zubrycka, Maciej Grochowski, Michał Małecki_

-_Institute of Genetics and Biotechnology, University of Warsaw_
+_(Institute of Genetics and Biotechnology, University of Warsaw)_